Types of commercial cross border disputes and options for resolving them

 What factors need to be considered in a cross-border dispute?

-There are additional considerations involving when considering bringing a claim against an overseas business in a cross-border dispute.
+There are additional considerations involved when considering bringing a claim against an overseas business in a cross-border dispute.
 The key factors are:

 Jurisdiction